Tanvi-15/DV_IA_2_Sem3/README.md

 - Tanvi Deshpande (Roll No: 16010120067)

 ### Acknowledgement
-We would like to thanks Prof. Vaibhav Vasani and Prof. Pradnya Bhangale for the guidance and support throughout the coursework.
+We would like to thanks Prof. Vaibhav Vasani, Prof. Pradnya Bhangale and Prof. Swapnil Pawar for the guidance and support throughout the coursework.